mue8010/mue8010/README.md

-### Hi there 👋, I am Mickey Evans
+### Hi there 👋, I am Mickey Evans (Pronouns: He/Him/His)
 [![Twitter Follow](https://img.shields.io/twitter/follow/MickeyEvans_?style=social)](https://twitter.com/MickeyEvans_)

+## 🔭 What I’m currently working on & Background ...
-Graduate from Rochester Institute of Technology (RIT) working as a Data Analyst @ Goldman Sachs.
+ - I'm working as a working as a Data Analyst @ Goldman Sachs.
-I've created apps using Python, was an end-user querying data using Sybase/PostGRES SQL, and performed certain ETL automation tasks.
-Some of my other work consists of data visualizations and analytics using R/Python.
+ - I've created apps using Python, was an end-user querying data using Sybase/PostGRES SQL, and automated tasks using ETL.
+ - My other work includes of data visualizations & audit end-user analytics using R/Python.
+ - Graduated Bachelors & Masters in 2019 from Rochester Institute of Technology (RIT).

 In school, I built a [portfolio website](https://sites.google.com/g.rit.edu/mickey/) using Google Sites, a low/no-code solution, similar to that of a wordpress.